 Send a resume

 Follow up with the most likely feedyards.
 Send a “resume” that describes your cattle and documents their value attributes in detail.
 Consider sending photos of cow-calf pairs that typify the offering of cattle you are merchandising.
-Using AngusSource or AngusLink can help provide context data to the calves you are offering.
+Using AngusLink can help provide context data to the calves you are offering.

 If there is a specific sale you are targeting in future weeks or months, indicate the date, location and auction company.
 Similarly, if you wish to sell the cattle or partner in a private-treaty transaction, share the timeline in which you want to solidify an agreement with a buyer.
 Then, a week or two prior to the sale date, contact the interested buyers once again to remind them of the auction date or to begin final discussions to reach a private-treaty agreement.